Axiomatizations of Team Logics: Axioms of the Boolean closure

 \subsection{The deduction theorem for team logics}

-We begin the proof of completeness of $\sfL$ with a team-logical variant of the deduction theorem.
-The thought behind this strategy is that the deduction theorem implies \emph{Lindenbaum's lemma} which allows the construction of a maximal consistent set, the usual method for completeness proofs of propositional axioms.
-We begin with identifying a family of proof systems which guarantee a deduction theorem, improving the ideas of \textcite{deduction_fail}.
+The first step to prove $\sfL$ complete is to establish a variant of the deduction theorem, \ie, that $\Phi \vdash (\varphi \timp \psi)$ if and only if $\Phi \cup \{\varphi\} \vdash \psi$.
+The crucial point is that the deduction theorem implies \emph{Lindenbaum's lemma}, which permits the construction of maximal consistent sets required for the completeness proof.
+We begin by identifying a family of proof systems that guarantee a deduction theorem, based on the ideas of Hakli and Negri \cite{deduction_fail}.